 - Use First Location: Uses the first instance of the image found by Eggplant Functional.

-- Show Panel: The Image Update panel is displayed with the message "Multiple Instances Found", so you can interactively change settings and specify how you want to handle the multiple instances found.
+- Show Panel: The Image Update panel displays the message "Multiple Instances Found", so you can interactively change settings and specify how you want to handle the multiple instances found.

 - Log Warning: Logs a warning in the script results.
-This does not affect the result of your script but will be recorded in the script results.
+This does not affect the result of your script, but is recorded in the script results.

-- Throw Exception: Throws an exception, which will cause the running script to fail.
-This will be recorded in the script results.
+- Throw Exception: Throws an exception, which causes the running script to fail.
+This is recorded in the script results.

 Note: These options only display messages when the main panel setting regarding its response to a failure to find an image or text is set to Guided Update (Show Panel).
 See When Image/Text is Not Found.

 - Validate ImageFound: When a script contains Imagefound(<image_name>) and Eggplant Functional is unable to find a match for the image or text specified, it displays the Image Update panel with the validation message "ImageFound() Will Return False".
 Then, you can interact with the panel to determine how to handle the text or image not being found.

 Validate Successful Image Searches: When a script contains an ImageFound function, such as ImageFound(<image_name>), and the text or image specified is successfully found, the Image Update panel is displayed with the validation message "Validate Image Found".